 Trans-abdominal non-obstetrical ultrasonography in real-time with image documentation; CPT code 76856 completes the procedure.
 CPT code 76830 is used for a non-obstetrical trans-vaginal ultrasound.

-Providers performing non-obstetrical or first-trimester obstetrical trans-abdominal ultrasounds later determine that an additional transvaginal ultrasound is necessary because the image is unclear are eligible for reimbursement at 100 percent of the paid amount allowances for the additional transvaginal ultrasound only.
+Providers performing non-obstetrical or first-trimester obstetrical trans-abdominal ultrasounds later determine that an additional transvaginal ultrasound is necessary because the image is unclear and are eligible for reimbursement at 100 percent of the paid amount allowances for the additional transvaginal ultrasound only.

 Trans-abdominal ultrasound reimbursement will be 50 percent of the amount paid.
-Fung and colleagues observed three hundred four women on tamoxifen prospectively and longitudinally over six years.
+Fung and colleagues observed three hundred-four women on tamoxifen prospectively and longitudinally over six years.

 An annual TVU screening was performed on all participants, and an endometrial biopsy was performed on those who had abnormal results or were experiencing symptoms of bleeding.
 Forty-three percent of TVU tests revealed significant uterine abnormalities, demanding additional medical or surgical research and treatment.